Taggle: Combining Overview and Details in Tabular Data Visualizations: Discussion and Limitations

 \subsection{Stacking of Matrices and Vectors}

-Our current prototype supports grouping of matrix columns based on a categorical attribute (see Figure~\ref{fig:aids} (c)), but provides no means of sorting and filtering the matrix columns.
+Our current prototype supports grouping of matrix columns based on a categorical attribute (see Figure~\ref{fig:aids}), but provides no means of sorting and filtering the matrix columns.
 Furthermore, it is not possible to stack additional attributes on top of a matrix, as done, for instance, in Figures 4 and 6 presented in \cite{cherniack_integrated_2017}.
-Due to these technical limitations, which we plan to address in future versions, we consider \ref{req:bidirectional} in Table~\ref{tbl:existing_techniques_overview} only as partly addressed.
+However, we plan to address this technical limitation in future versions.